Visas and Sponsorship

 Creative Worker and Performer Codes of Practice

 Productions should always try, where possible, to use UK-based cast and crew, before looking to hire workers from overseas.
 They should keep records and evidence when UK searches are made.
 There are exceptions, for example, when a production is hiring an overseas cast member of international status, or a crew member of senior creative grade.
-There are other grounds for hiring overseas cast and crew; these are outlined in the Codes of Practice (as determined by UK creative industry unions, specifically, BECTU, PACT and the Production Guild) – and include criteria for production continuity and those who have highly-specialist skills, experience, or attributes.
+There are other grounds for hiring overseas cast and crew; these are outlined in the Codes of Practice* (as determined by UK creative industries unions, specifically, BECTU, PACT and the Production Guild of Great Britain).

 Read the Codes of Practice